sbrzt/sirius/data_model/development/02/formal-competency-questions.md

 ***

 ## CQ_2.2
-Return the risks identified within the layers `site` or `region`, their types, the documents documenting them, and the start and end dates of the time intervals they have been identified in.
+Which risks are identified within the "site" or "region" layers, along with their types, the documents documenting them, and the start and end dates of the time intervals in which they have been identified?

 ```SPARQL
 PREFIX tbox: <https://w3id.org/sirius/ontology/development/02/schema/>